openstack-k8s-operators/dev-docs/tls.md

 * rootca-ovn - used to issue certificates for ovn/ovs services specifically.
 * rootca-libvirt - used to issue certificates for libvirt/qemu services specifically.

-By default CA certificates are valid for 5 years and service certificates for 1 year.
+By default CA certificates are valid for 10 years and service certificates for 5.
 This can be customized using the `duration` and `renewBefore` parameters for CA and certificates, e.g.:

 ```yaml
 spec: